ACP contest overview & rules

 Assistance with the BetterBNC award platform is available at 360-427-6300, from 8 a.m.-6 p.m.
 Pacific or by emailing cody@smalltownpapers.com.

-ELIGIBILITY: Entries must have been published between June 15, 2021, and June 15, 2022.
-The contest is open only to student media with a current ACP membership as of the contest deadline.
-Any student on the staff of an ACP-member media outlet is eligible to enter.
+ELIGIBILITY: Entries must have been published between June 16, 2022, and May 22, 2023.
 The entry must be published in the ACP-member student media.
 The Diversity, Equity & Inclusion contest does not require ACP membership.

-ANNOUNCEMENT: Finalists will be announced by October 2022.
-Winners will be announced at the Fall National College Media Convention hosted by ACP, College Media Association and the Society of Professional Journalists on Oct.
-27-30 in Washington, D.C.
+ANNOUNCEMENT: Finalists will be announced by September 2023..
+Winners will be announced at the ACP/CMA Fall National College Media Convention, Oct.
+29-Nov.
+2, 2023, Atlanta.
 ACP recognizes finalists and winners in its publication and on its websites and social media sites.
 ACP recognizes the right to publish the entrants’ work in its print and online publications as well as on social media.

 RECOGNITION: The first-place winner in each category will receive a plaque for the student media outlet and a certificate for up to five students.
 Second- through 10th-place winners receive certificates.
 If the entry is the work of more than one student, up to five names will be listed in alphabetical order.
 If more than five students are responsible, the award will be presented to Staff.
 Some contests have cash prizes, as noted, and they are provided by co-sponsoring organizations.